webspaceiq/typhoon-api/README.md

 # Typhoon API
-Express JS api for the Typhoon Protocol.
+Express JS backend for the Typhoon Protocol.